nazunalika/linux-guide-and-hints/source/el/freeipa.rst

 #.
 If using custom mapping, click reach record type you created and ensure the base DN is set.
 #.
 Make sure each record type is set to all subtrees.
 #.
+Click "security" and set an authentication bind DN if needed
+#.
 Click OK
 #.
 Click OK
 #.
 Click on Search Policy.